Lead Opinion

 the contractual relationships existing here, when viewed against the regulations prescribed for, and the practices customarily followed in, their administration, required the University in the special circumstances here involved to afford the teachers an opportunity to be heard.

-The key words in the above-quoted passage from Greene are those that I have italicized—“in the special circumstances here involved.”
+The key words in the above-quoted passage from Greene are those that I have italicized — “in the special circumstances here involved.”
 The court obviously wrote in this limitation deliberately, and the reader was thus forewarned that the court was not fashioning a broad rule embracing cases in which such special circumstances did not exist.
-The Greene case arose in the rather esoteric world of academe, with its own traditions and expectations, and the court‘s entire opinion reflects this critical fact.
+The Greene case arose in the rather esoteric world of academe, with its own traditions and expectations, and the court’s entire opinion reflects this critical fact.
 The court explicitly stated:

-Contracts are written, and are to be be read, by reference to the norms of conduct and expectations founded upon them.
+Contracts are written, and are to be read, by reference to the norms of conduct and expectations founded upon them.
 This is especially true of contracts in and among a community of scholars, which is what a university is.
-The readings of the market place are not invariably apt in this noncommercial context.
+The readings of the market place are not invariably apt in this noncommercial context

 II.
-DISABILITY

-In 1992, when Kaiser fired Ms. Strass, the District‘s Human Rights Act made it unlawful, inter alia, to discharge an employee “wholly or partially for a discriminatory reason based upon ... physical handicap.”
+In 1992, when Kaiser fired Ms. Strass, the District’s Human Rights Act made it unlawful, inter alia, to discharge an employee “wholly or partially for a discriminatory reason based upon ... physical handicap.”
+D.C.Code § l-2512(a)(l) (1992).
+At that time, “physical handicap” was defined as “a bodily or mental disablement which may be the result of injury, illness or congenital condition for which reasonable accommodation can be made.”
+D.C.Code § 1-2512(28) (repealed).
+The present appeal is governed by the definition of physical handicap then in effect.

 In 1994, the Council passed the Human Rights Act of 1977 Disability Definition Amendment Act (DDAA).
 See Act No. 10-228, 41 D.C.Reg.
-2583-84 (May 13, 1994).5 In the new statute, the Council deleted all references to “physical handicap” and substituted therefor the term “disability.”
-The 1994 Act contained the following definition of that term:
+2588-84 (May 13, 1994).

 “Disability” means a physical or mental impairment that substantially limits one or more of the major life activities of an individual having a record of such an impairment or being regarded as having such an impairment.

-Except as otherwise provided in this chapter, the Office and the Commission adopt and incorporate by reference the provisions promulgated by the United States Equal Employment Opportunity Commission, which appear in
+Except as otherwise provided in this chapter, the Office and the Commission adopt and incorporate by reference the provisions promulgated by the United States Equal Employment Opportunity Commission, which appear in 29 C.F.R. § 1613.701 et seq.7

 The EEOC has defined “major life activities” as